Are you unsure if you qualify for expungement?

 When you contact them, give them your date of birth and full name.
 Include all names you use (nicknames and aliases).
 If you have a two-part last name or two middle names, tell them which ones are middle names and which are last names.

 The Self-Help Center will send your case numbers in 1-2 business days.
 If you can’t wait, you can pay $5 to use Xchange.
 This lets you search for your cases.
 The $5 is a credit to pay for your cost of using the system.

 It costs $0.20 for each search and $0.50 to view each document.

-Once you have obtained your court records, you can use the screening tool or chart provided to determine whether you might be eligible to expunge your record.
+Once you have your court records, compare them to the screening tool or the chart.
+You should be able to determine if you can ask to expunge your record.